l3nz/cli-matic/README.md

 Compact [sub]command line parsing library, for Clojure.
 Perfect for scripting (who said Clojure is not good for scripting?).

+Especially when scripting, you should write interesting code, not boilerplate.
+Command line apps are usually so tiny that there is absolutely no reason why your code should not be self-documenting.
+Things like generating help text and parsing command flags/options should not hinder productivity when writing a command line app.

 ## Using